bird-bench/BIRD-Interact/README.md

    docker compose pull
    docker compose up -d
    ```
-   Wait for several minutes for building.
+   Wait for several minutes for database initialization.

    This runs 3 containers using prebuilt images from Docker Hub:
    - `bird_interact_postgresql`: PostgreSQL database for bird-interact-lite